 The town of Friend in Wasco County, Oregon, was located at the end of the Great Southern Railroad, a 41-mile line that connected The Dalles to Dufur.
-The railroad started in 1904 and then completely ceased operation in 1936.
+The railroad started in 1904 and completely ceased operation in 1936.
 There is very little left of the physical tracks today—or the town that stood as its terminus.

 When the railroad line was abandoned, the town of Friend soon followed.
 Today it is a ghost town, consisting of an empty schoolhouse, a cemetery, the old general store and post office, and a concrete building in a field whose purpose is unknown.

 Some believe this mystery building was the skeleton of a bank that was deserted after the railroad went out of business.
 It now stands in the empty field like a tombstone.
 There are a few other mementos surrounding the abandoned town, like a nameless, tilted barn and a rusted tractor.
-These scattered signs of life create a creeping feeling that people should be here, but they aren’t.
+These scattered signs of life create a creepy feeling that people should be there, but they aren’t.